ray-project/enhancements/reps/2023-10-30-gpu-memory-support.md

 - Limited Observability: `ray.available_resources()` only displays remaining GPU resources in terms of percentage, without specific amounts for `GPU_Memory`.
 - Incompatibility with Heterogeneous GPUs: Doesn't work for heterogeneous GPUs in a single node, a limitation existing in Ray's current support.

-##### Alternatives NodeResources API
+##### Alternative
 For the alternative resource implementtion, we store `GPU_Memory` as part of the `NodeResource`.
-This implementation ensures synchronization between GPU and `GPU_Memory`.
-During node feasibility checks and resource allocation, the `ConvertRelativeResource` function performs two conversions: calculating `gpu_memory` if `num_gpus` is specified and vice versa.
+This implementation ensures synchronization between GPU and `GPU_Memory` Node resources.
+During node availability checks and resource allocation, the `ConvertRelativeResource` function performs two conversions: calculating `gpu_memory` if `num_gpus` is specified and vice versa.

 ```python
 # Suppose we have two nodes with GPU type A100 40GB and A100 80gb respectively